-The output data files are generated within the project, hence they are associated with the work packages and the tasks in which they are produced.
+The output datasets are generated within the project, hence they are associated with the work packages and the tasks in which they are produced.
 Figure 3 shows an example of a possible nomenclature for the output data for a given WP.

-Figure 3: Example of association between WPs, tasks, metadata and output data files Each data file is associated and named using a code with the following format
+Figure 3: Example of association between Work Packages (WPs), tasks, and output datasets with related nomenclature where

+Each data file is associated and named using a code with the following format

-O[WT][K][ABC...]V[JJ].ext
+O\[WT]\[K]\[ABC...]\V[JJ]

-- O is the letter which identifies the file as an OUTPUT data file - [WT] is a two-digit number indicating work package (1 to 9) and related task - [K] is the dataset identifier (two-digit) - [ABC...] is an optional free text to identify in short the type of data.
+- O is the letter which identifies the file as an OUTPUT data file - [WT] is a two-digit number indicating work package (1 to 9) and related task - [K] is the dataset identifier (two-digit) - [ABC...] is an optional free text to identify in short, the type of data.
 Further details on the content are provided in the corresponding metadata file - V[JJ] is again a running two-digit index that indicates the version of the data file (e.g. V01, V02 etc.).
-The highest number indicates the latest version - .ext is the extension of the file.
+The highest number indicates the latest version